mezo-org/musd/docs/rfc-microloans.md

 - What are the fees?
 - What are the other parameters (minimum/maximum CR for microloans)?
 - What happens if there are changes in MUSD that impact Microloans?
 For example, suppose the global interest rate is increased.
 Would we then increase the interest rate on Microloans?
-- What happens to fees collected (such as origination fees and interest)?
+- What happens to fees collected (such as issuance fees and interest)?
 - Should we use some of the 2000 MUSD initially borrowed to fund microloans?
 That would make things more efficient but require a bit more calculation.